bwinkel/pycraf/README.rst

 The pycraf Python package provides functions and procedures for various tasks in spectrum-management compatibility studies.
-A typical example would be to calculate the interference levels at a radio telescope produced from a ratio broadcasting tower.
+A typical example would be to calculate the interference levels at a radio telescope produced from a radio broadcasting tower.

 Releases are `registered on PyPI <http://pypi.python.org/pypi/pycraf>`_, and development is occurring at the